jwahyoung/off-by-one/_posts/2015-07-25-using-jwt-with-an-spa.md

 When a client application hits this endpoint with valid credentials, it gets a JWT back and stores it to use for future requests.

+***NOTE:*** Don't put sensitive information in the token!
+You can put anything you want in there, but know that it can and will be read - it's a JSON object encoded in Base64 format.

 ### Decoding the token upon request

-I wanted to add this to an Express application I was building in NodeJS.
+I wanted to add this to an Express application I was building in Node.js.
 LUckily, the good folks over at Auth0 have provided a middleware library for Express that handles token authentication, appropriately called [express-jwt](https://github.com/auth0/express-jwt).
 Decoding the token as part of your server HTTP request lifecycle is simply a manner of plugging the middleware into the Express app or Express routers, like so:

 	var app = require('express');
 	var jwt = require('express-jwt');